virgo47/javasimon/readme.txt

 Check this readme online for updates: http://code.google.com/p/javasimon/wiki/Readme

-== Build ==

-  * Compiled Simon jars depend on:
-    * JDK 1.6 or higher;
-    * Java Simon Spring jar depends on `aopalliance.jar`, `commons-logging-1.1.1.jar`, `org.springframework.aop-3.0.5.RELEASE.jar` and `org.springframework.core-3.0.5.RELEASE.jar` - it is expected that these dependencies will be at least partially satisfied in a typical Spring environment.
-    * Java EE module depends on Java EE 6 libs - these are always part of the EE platform
-  * Use "ant" to build the Simon:
-    * ant uses included `lib` directory;
-    * newly built jars are placed into `build` directory;
-    * new ZIP archive is placed into the main project directory.
-  * Nothing special is needed for Maven build.
+For development and building see: http://code.google.com/p/javasimon/wiki/Development

-== Usage ==
+== Getting started ==

+Easiest way to start with Java Simon is adding Maven depndencies into your Maven project.
+See http://code.google.com/p/javasimon/wiki/MavenSupport for more.

+A monitors in Java Simon is called "Simon".
 There are two types of Simons available: `Counter` and `Stopwatch`.
 Counter tracks single long value, its maximum and minimum.
 Stopwatch measures time and tracks number of measurements (splits), total time, split minimum and maximum, etc.

 === Simon Manager ===